OhmSpectator/zflash/src/windows/inno_setup_readme.md

-# Inno Setup Installer for Raspberry Pi Imager
+# Inno Setup Installer for ZFlash Imager

 This directory contains the necessary files to build a Windows installer using Inno Setup, which is a widely-used, free installer system for Windows applications.